JSamia36/BirdyBot/README.md

 # BirdyBot
-A python program to make your twitter account easier to run
+A python program to make your twitter account easier to run.
+This posts tweets for you, follows people, likes and retweets posts all on a schedule you set!

 ## Getting Started
 I haven't had a second to fully test from the start.
 I will make updates and revisions as needed based on that.
 Make sure to start with installing the neccessary files: